openswoole/ext-openswoole/README.md

 #### Enable extension in PHP

-After compiling and installing to the system successfully, you have to add a new line `extension=openswoole.so` to `php.ini` to enable Open Swoole extension.
+After compiling and installing the openswoole extension, you have to add a new line `extension=openswoole.so` to `php.ini` to enable Open Swoole.
 It is recommended to be added after all the other extensions because openswoole may depend on extensions: sockets, mysqlnd, curl etc.

 #### Extra compile configurations